Condition Monitoring in the 21st Century

 - By improving Equipment Reliability through the effective prediction (and then avoidance) of equipment failures

-- By minimising Condition Monitoring costs
+- By minimizing Condition Monitoring costs

 The Journey to Operational Excellence may be represented as illustrated below: